-Many people with type 1 diabetes experience uncomfortable skin conditions, including:
+Many people with type 1 diabetes get uncomfortable skin conditions, including:

 Itching, dry skin, poor circulation

-Girls with type 1 diabetes are more likely to get genital yeast infections.
-Babies can develop candidiasis, a severe form of diaper rash caused by yeast that can easily spread from the diaper area to the thighs and stomach.
+Girls with type 1 diabetes are more likely to have genital yeast infections.
+Babies can get candidiasis, a severe form of diaper rash caused by yeast.
+It can easily spread from the diaper area to the thighs and stomach.

-When blood sugars are not controlled, type 1 diabetes can cause more serious symptoms, such as:
+When blood sugar isn't controlled, type 1 diabetes can cause more serious symptoms, like:

 Numbness or tingling in the feet

 Without treatment, type 1 diabetes deprives your cells of the sugar they need for energy.
-Your body starts burning fat for energy instead, which causes ketones to build up in the blood.
-These are acids that can poison the body.
-High levels of acid in your blood and the other abnormalities that result from the change in your blood's pH level may trigger a life-threatening coma known as diabetic ketoacidosis.
-This is an emergency that must be treated quickly and oftentimes in the hospital.
+Your body starts burning fat instead, which causes ketones to build up in the blood.
+These are acids that can poison your body.
+This plus other changes in your blood can trigger a life-threatening condition called diabetic ketoacidosis.
+This is an emergency that must be treated quickly.
+You may need to go to the ER.

 Type 1 vs. Type 2 Diabetes

-In type 1 diabetes, the body's immune system mistakenly attacks and destroys the pancreatic cells that produce insulin.
-In type 2 diabetes, the pancreas is not under attack and usually produces enough insulin.
-But for numerous reasons, the body doesn’t use the insulin effectively.
-The symptoms of the two forms are similar, but usually come on more rapidly in people with type 1.
+In type 1 diabetes, your immune system destroys cells in your pancreas that make insulin.
+In type 2 diabetes, the pancreas isn’t under attack.
+It usually makes enough insulin.
+But your body doesn’t use it well.
+The symptoms of the two forms are similar, but usually come on more quickly in people with type 1.

 Heart disease and stroke